ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 \mathcal L(\theta) := L(f_\theta(x_{input}), y_{true})
 $${{< /math >}}

 that should be minimized during the training.
-For simplicity, we are discussing the loss at one datapoint; in the real settings, we would average this over the batch.
+For simplicity, we are discussing the loss at one datapoint; in real settings, we would average this over the batch.

 ### Gradient of the loss

-To perform the optimization of $\mathcal L(\theta)$ with gradient descent, one need to find its gradient.
+To perform the optimization of $\mathcal L(\theta)$ with gradient descent, one needs to find its gradient.
 Chain rule immediately gives:

 {{< math >}}$$
 \begin{equation}